Netflix/vmaf/README.md

 ./run_testing VMAF example_raw_dataset.py --subj-model MLE --cache-result --parallelize
 ```

 Note that for the *--subj-model* option to have effect, the input dataset file must follow a format similar to *example_raw_dataset.py*.
-Specifically, for each dictionary element in dis_videos, instead of having a key named 'dmos' or 'groundtruth', it must have a key named 'os' (stand for opinion score), and the value must be a list of numbers.
+Specifically, for each dictionary element in dis_videos, instead of having a key named 'dmos' or 'groundtruth' (as in *example_dataset.py*), it must have a key named 'os' (stand for opinion score), and the value must be a list of numbers.
 This is the 'raw opinion score' collected from subjective experiments, which is used as the input to the custom subjective models.

 ###Cross Validation